 When I think about relationships in the classroom, it’s not just the ones with my students that are important.
-Parents count on me to be part of their team to help their children, and I count on parents to partner in their student’s education.
+Connecting with parents is incredibly important.
+Parents count on me to be part of their team to help their children.
+And, I count on parents to partner in their student’s education.

 As a parent and teacher, I know how important it is to build relationships with families.
 Learn how to build home to school connections with your families this year!

 Make Sunshine Phone Calls and Send Positive Notes Home

 If every time parents hear from you, it’s a negative thing, those home to school connections get broken easily.
 Yes, you will need to make phone calls or send notes home for the tough stuff, but it’s also vital to reach out to families when things are going well academically or with social-emotional well-being.
 Connecting with parents through positivity can make all the difference in the world.

 In addition to notes or emails, you can also make positive phone calls home.
 I call these “Sunshine Calls”, and it’s best to make one early in the year.
 Give yourself a few minutes a day to call home during the first few weeks of school.
 Think of a specific, positive thing you can say about their child to start building home to school connections.

 Emphasize Reading at Home

 Don’t wait until parent-teacher conferences to tell parents about their child’s reading progress.
 Send home reading conference forms with specific skills and progress, especially for K-2 readers.

 Focus on the student’s perspective and what they worked on with you that day.
 The forms are easy to understand and give the child a chance to talk to parents about what they read and what skills they are working on.

 In addition, let parents know that it’s not always about what their kids are reading at home but really that they are reading!
 Sometimes, parents want to focus on reading levels since that’s what we do in school to monitor progress and provide interventions.